- B.A. in English, University of Tennessee, Knoxville

 and eligibility of student-athletes; oversees all center operations and staff and

-acts as liaison with athletic and campus administration, and other individuals on
+acts as liaison with athletic and campus faculty, administration, and staff.
+In the

-campus.
-In the role of Director, he is responsible for center and fiscal management,
+role of Director, he is responsible for center and fiscal management, APR and GSR.

-APR and GSR.
-He serves as an instructor for ACAD 1100: Academic Strategies and also
+He also serves as an instructor for ACAD 1100: Academic Strategies and as the primary

 Bob previously worked at the University of Tennessee, Knoxville (2002-2006) as the